 On our way out we noticed the food trucks that were there were starting to open up but unfortunately we were still full from our delicious breakfast.
 We decided to not force lunch down just because and instead enjoy the Silos Baking Co. on the way out.
 There was a slight line here but it moved very quickly.
 Inside of the shop my eyes were bigger than my stomach because I love sweets.
 However, my husband and I both decided each on one treat to enjoy together on the way back to Austin in the car.
 The bakery has some staple items but they also switch out recipes for seasonal items.
 I enjoyed a gingerbread cookie sandwich with lemon cream cheese icing in the middle.
 I wish I would have taken a picture of this but I was too busy enjoying every bite slowly on our way back wishing I would have bought two.

 Even though the Silos were great, spending time away from our little girl for just this short time was much needed and so unforgettable for both of us.
-Now every time I hear or see a magnolia, it won’t just remind me of Louisiana but it will remind me of the memories my husband and I made at Magnolia Market at the Silos.
+Now every time I hear or see a magnolia, it won’t just remind me of Louisiana but it will remind me of the memories my husband and I made in Waco, Texas at Magnolia Market at the Silos.